gnulnx/goperf/README.md

 ![Alt text](readme_imgs/GoPerf.png?raw=true "GoPerf")

 A highly concurrant website load tester with simple intuitive command line syntax.

 The header image shows goperf running on a 32 cpu machine.
+The machine being tested was a traditional web stack with a load balancer and 10 app servers.

 Goperf fetches the html document as well as all the img, css, and js assets in an effort to realistically simulate a a basic browser request to your site.  *Support for follow up ajax requests is aimed for the next release*

-Goperf also supports simple request settings like user-agent and cookies strings.
+Goperf also supports simple http request headers like user-agent and cookies strings.

 ## Usage: